Randy Savage Profile

 Savage became a two-time WWF champion when he defeated Ric Flair at Wrestlemania VIII on April 5, 1992 in front of a packed Hoosier Dome, despite having an injured knee.
 The Savage/Flair feud began when Flair claimed to have had a prior relationship with Elizabeth, and even had pictures (later revealed to be doctored).
 Sadly around this time in September, Savage and Elizabeth divorced, leading to her leaving the company.

 Savage and Warrior battled again at Summerslam 1992 in a sold-out Wembley Stadium in London, England, ending in Savage being counted out after having his knee injured by Flair and Mr. Perfect.
-Not long after, on the September 14 edition of Prime Time Wrestling, Savage dropped the title to Flair when he passed out while in the figure-four leglock.
+Not long after, on the Prime Time Wrestling (September 14), Savage dropped the title to Flair when he passed out while in the figure-four leglock.

 Savage and Warrior formed a short-lived team The Ultimate Maniacs, until Warrior was fired in the lead-up to Survivor Series 1992, where they were to oppose Flair and Razor Ramon.
 In an interesting move, Savage asked Mr. Perfect to be his new partner, and to the surprise of everyone – including their opponents and Bobby Heenan – Perfect accepted.
 They went on to win by disqualification.